evagabriela/WDI/curriculum/week-02/03_objects/README.md

 ```

 As with dot notation, we use the name of the object, followed by the property name wrapped in quotes and square brackets (`[ ]`).
 Next, we use the assignment operator (`=`), followed by the new value.

+Although dot notation is often a popular method, as it’s slightly easier to write out, we'll need to use square bracket syntax anytime we are generating our property names dynamically, i.e. when we want to use a variable for a property name.

 #### Independent Practice
 Now you try!
 Let's return to our pet, Godzilla.